PawsMovin/PawsMovin/README.md

 ### Installation

 1. Download and install the [prerequisites](#prerequisites).
-1. Clone the repo with `git clone https://github.com/e621ng/e621ng.git`.
+2. Clone the repo with `git clone https://github.com/PawsMovin/PawsMovin.git`.
-1. `cd` into the repo.
+3. `cd` into the repo.
-1. Copy the sample environment file with `cp .env.sample .env`.
+4. Copy the sample environment file with `cp .env.sample .env`.
-1. Run the following commands:
+5. Run the following commands:
     ```
     docker compose run --rm -e SEED_POST_COUNT=100 pawsmovin /app/bin/setup
     docker compose up
     ```
     After running the commands once only `docker compose up` is needed to bring up the containers.
-1. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3000` into the address bar and see if the website loads correctly.
-An admin account has been created automatically, the username and password are `admin` and `e621test` respectively.
+6. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3001` into the address bar and see if the website loads correctly.
+Create an account via http://localhost:3001/users/new.
+The first created user will automatically be promoted to the "Owner" level.

 Note: When gems or js packages are updated you need to execute `docker compose build` to reflect them in the container.

-### Development environment

-This repo provides a Dev Container configuration.
-You can use something like the [Dev Container extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to make use of it.
-Simply install it, open the folder in VSCode, and click the button in the bottom right to open the folder in the Dev Container.

 #### <a id="docker-troubleshooting"></a>I followed the above instructions but it doesn't work, what should I do?

 Try this:

 1. `docker compose down -v` to remove all volumes.
-1. `docker compose build --no-cache` to rebuild the image from scratch.
+2. `docker compose build --no-cache` to rebuild the image from scratch.
-1. Follow the [instructions](#installation) starting from step 5.
+3. Follow the [instructions](#installation) starting from step 5.

 #### <a id="windows-executable-bit"></a>Why are there a bunch of changes I can't revert?